-From its stripped back poster design to the invention of the modern horror/sci-fi genre.
-Ridley Scott’s Alien has imbedded itself into modern cinematic history.
+From its stripped-back poster design to the invention of the modern horror/sci-fi genre.
+Ridley Scott’s Alien has embedded itself into modern cinematic history.
 While continuing to enthral new audiences with a trip into the coldest reaches of space.
 Cleverly combining the emergence of the 1970s slasher film with classic 1950s science fiction.
 Alien weaves both into a stark and bold new genre in science fiction/horror.
 While using its stark colour pallet and sound to create a vacuum of isolation and terror for the viewer.

 While horror may sit at the heart of Alien, its science fiction roots are clear to see.
 Especially within the realms of B-Movie science fiction of the 50s from Invasion of the Bodysnatchers to IT – The Terror From Beyond Space.
 While weaving the fear of the unknown generated in classic science fiction with the terror of the horror.
-In turn creating a journey where human life hangs in a balance of technology and life vs the inhospitable vacuum of space.
+In turn, creating a journey where human life hangs in a balance of technology and life vs the inhospitable vacuum of space.
 With the introduction of a species superior to humanity acting as the equivalent of an intelligent and sadistic murderer.

-Add to this delicate mix an emergency transmission of unknown origin and a planet of strange archeological finds.
+Add to this delicate mix an emergency transmission of unknown origin and a planet of strange archaeological finds.
 And a species who understands its environment better than its human counterparts.
 And the result is pure cold terror.

 40 years on Alien is still fresh and remarkably undated.
-Much of this is achieved through a filmmaking process that understood the importance of balancing effects with story.
+Much of this is achieved through a filmmaking process that understood the importance of balancing effects with the story.
 Focusing on the need to build suspense, while never revealing too much, a homage to classic horror and thriller.
 Alien uses its stark colour pallet and sound to create a vacuum of isolation and mystery for the viewer.
 Mixing the sounds of technology and organic life to create a truly immersive landscape of the built versus the natural.
-While Jerry Goldsmiths sublime score, plays with the overriding feeling of isolation; a symphony of space.
+While Jerry Goldsmith’s sublime score plays with the overriding feeling of isolation; a symphony of space.

-Visually Alien uses is stark colour set to further imbed a feeling of fear.
+Visually Alien uses is the stark colour set to further imbed a feeling of fear.
 With the rich deep earthly colours of the human crew set against the stark clinical white of technology and the silver of the Alien.